Jonathan Ames

 Jonathan Ames (/eɪmz/; born March 23, 1964) is an American author who has written a number of novels and comic memoirs, and is the creator of two television series, Bored to Death (HBO) and Blunt Talk (Starz).
 In the late '90s and early 2000s, he was a columnist for the New York Press for several years, and became known for self-deprecating tales of his sexual misadventures.
 He also has a long-time interest in boxing, appearing occasionally in the ring as "The Herring Wonder".

 Two of his novels have been adapted into films: The Extra Man in 2010, and You Were Never Really Here in 2017.
 Ames was a co-screenwriter of the former and an executive producer of the latter.

-Early life
+Early life and education

 Raised in Oakland, New Jersey, Ames is Jewish.
 He attended Indian Hills High School.
 Ames graduated with an English degree in 1987 from Princeton University, and where he authored his senior thesis entitled Eye Pity Eye: (The Collected Writings of Alexander Vine).
 He also holds a Master of Fine Arts degree in fiction from Columbia University.
 He has been an infrequent faculty member at Columbia, The New School, and the Iowa Writers' Workshop.